2017 Native Milwaukee: A Here at Home Cultural Tour

 When: Monday, June 19 through Wednesday, June 21 (8:30 – 4:30 each day)

 Cost: $75, includes lunches, travel during the day, instruction, and admission fees (lodging not included, but a stipend per night may be available)

 Application: Click here to print and complete the application form.
-Deadline is Friday, May 26.
+Deadline has passed.

 WTLC is excited to offer you this opportunity to meet members of the multiple Native American nations who call Milwaukee home, and visit the sites where they work, learn, and play.
 Here are just a few examples of what we have in store for you: